 The Wharf

-The Wharf has one of the largest outdoor areas in Manchester and is it’s in Castlefield, the canalside views aren’t bad either.
+The Wharf has one of the largest outdoor areas in Manchester and it’s in Castlefield, the canalside views aren’t bad either.